Entity Annotation

 IN

-republic of india & india
+india, republic of india

 hi_IN, en_IN